unifyai/orchestra/docs/concepts/providers.rst

 Providers
 =========

-Another one of the main concepts in the Model Hub is the **provider**.
+Another one of the main concepts in the Hub is the **provider**.
 Let's dive into it 🤿

 What is a Provider?
 -------------------

 You can think of a provider as a end-to-end deployment stack.
 Each provider comes with its unique set of features, performance capabilities, pricing, and so on.
-The Model Hub exposes an HTTP endpoint for every individual providers, allowing you to query the one that best fits your requirements while using a consistent request format and the same `API key <https://unify.ai/docs/modelhub/home/getting_access.html>`_.
+The Hub exposes an HTTP endpoint for every individual providers, allowing you to query the one that best fits your requirements while using a consistent request format and the same `API key <https://unify.ai/docs/hub/home/getting_access.html>`_.

 If we take a look at the page of one of the models, you'll find the different providers where this model is available.